SharadaSrinivasan/sharsrinivasan-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Digital Development
-- Computational Linguistics
+- Data Governance
-- Information Retrieval
+- Social Inclusion

 # Education to show in About widget
 education: